bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

 end
 ```

-Otherwise, in every request Rails walks the application tree to check if
+Otherwise, in every request Quails walks the application tree to check if
 anything has changed.

 On Linux and macOS no additional gems are needed, but some are required